dakivara/pgcrud/docs/getting-started/read.md

 pgcrud has two functions to perform **synchronous** read operations:

-- `pg.get_one`: Returns a single record.
+- `pg.get_one`: Retrieve a single record.
 If no record is found, the method returns `None`.
 If more than one record is found, the method returns the first one.
-- `pg.get_many`: Returns either a list of records or an iterable cursor.
+- `pg.get_many`: Retrieve either a list of records or an iterable cursor.

 And pgcrud has two function to perform **asynchronous** read operations: